FRC-2928/FRC-Programmer-Training/docs/Romi/Control/romiSystemId.md

 ![Romi Feedback Analysis](../../images/FRCTools/FRCTools.028.jpeg)

 Another interesting chart is the "*Dynamic Velocity vs. Time*" analysis.
 This tells us the maximum velocity of the Romi.
-On a smooth surface, like a desktop, you'll find the maximum velocity to be approximately `0.594` meters per second.
+On a smooth surface, like a desktop, you'll find the maximum velocity to be approximately `0.6` meters per second.
 On a carpet that has more resistance the maximum velocity could be as low as `0.4` meters per second.
 How do we get that number?
 The chart shows that there are approximately `2.7` wheel rotations per second.
 The Romi's wheel diameter is `0.07` meters, so to get the distance travelled per wheel rotation do the following calculation:

-        Distance travelled per wheel rotation = 0.07 * Pi = 0.22 meters
+        Meters per wheel rotation = 0.07 * Pi = 0.22 meters

-Now multiple that by the number of wheel rotations per second to get meters per second:
+Now multiple meters per wheel rotation by the number of wheel rotations per second shown in the graph to get meters per second:

-        Meters per second = 0.22 * 2.7 ~ 0.59
+        "Meters per second" = "Velocity (rot p/s)" * "Meters per wheel rotation (0.22)"

-So the maximum speed of the Romi is approximately `0.59` meters per second.
+So in this example the maximum speed of the Romi is approximately `0.59` meters per second.
 Create a variable in the *Constants* file called  `kMaxSpeedMetersPerSecond` and set it equal to that value.
 We'll use that as a speed constraint in some of our projects.

 ![Romi Dynamic Analysis](../../images/FRCTools/FRCTools.029.jpeg)

 Record all of the feedback values `Ks`, `Kv`, and `Ka` for the **Combined**, **Left**, and **Right** wheel.
 Also record the PID values `kP`, `kD`.
 You'll need all of these values for the next task.
-Calculate the meters per second by taking the maximum "*Velocity (rot p/s)*" from the "*Dynamic Velocity vs. Time*" chart and doing the following calculation:

-        "Meters per second" = "Velocity (rot p/s)" * "Meters per wheel rotation (0.22)"

 That's all for this task!